pactus-project/docs/content/protocol/transaction/withdraw.md

 ## Payload Structure

-The withdraw transaction has a payload consists the following fields:
+The withdraw transaction has a payload that consists of the following fields:

 | Field            | Size     |
 | ---------------- | -------- |